noqdev/iambic/docs/DOCKER.md

 ## Running in GitHub Actions

 There is a GitHub action for testing the import functionality in `noq-templates/.github/workflows`.
 This action runs when changes are pushed to the main branch, and attempts to simply import the cloud environment.
 Right now, this is a no-op operation.

+This Github action is rather inefficient because it is building the docker images manually during every run.
+In reality, it should utilize an image in Public DockerHub or ECR.

 ## Running in AWS Lambda